-Whole grain flour is nutritious and flavorful, but simply swapping whole grain flour for refined flour in baking formulas, whether freshly milled or not, may not result in a product that meets your expectations.
-This is because whole wheat flour behaves quite differently than refined flour.
-Below are some tips about baking with whole wheat flour (part A), baking with freshly milled whole wheat flour (part B), and general tips (part C).
-The reward for all of these extra calculations?
-Baked goods that are more nutritious, flavorful, textured, and interesting– and, as King Arthur Flour puts it, you will embark on a “wonderful voyage of discovery”.1
+Whole grain flour is nutritious and flavorful, but simply swapping whole grain flour for refined flour in baking formulas, especially if you are using freshly milled flour, may not result in a product that meets your expectations.
+Whole wheat flour behaves in significantly different ways from refined flour, and freshly-milled flour compounds the variables.
+Below are some tips about baking with whole wheat flour (part A), baking with freshly-milled whole wheat flour (part B), and general tips (part C).
+The reward for these extra calculations?
+Baked goods that are more nutritious, flavorful, textured, and, in our opinion, enjoyable.
+Or, as Andrew Jangigian remarks on King Arthur Flour’s excellent blog, “Once you start thinking about using whole grain flours in your loaves, it opens up a universe of possibilities.”1

-We’ve interviewed bakers about their approach to using whole grain flours and we hope the resulting tips will be helpful guides, but there is no foolproof formula for converting a refined grain recipe into a whole grain formula.
-Maura Kilpatrick, Pastry Chef and Co-Owner of Sofra Bakery, reassures us that experimentation is the fun part of it all.
+We’ve interviewed bakers about their approach to using whole grain flours, and we hope the resulting tips will be helpful guides.
+Still, there is no foolproof formula for converting a refined grain recipe into a whole grain formula.
+Maura Kilpatrick, Pastry Chef and Co-owner of Sofra Bakery & Cafe, reassures us that experimentation is the fun part.
 Watch her talk about the trial and error of using whole grain flours.